Public Transit Accidents

 Transit accidents create unique medical documentation challenges.
 MTA buses slam on brakes suddenly.
 Subway cars jolt to emergency stops.
 Passengers get thrown around, hit poles, or twist trying to stay upright.
 Yet many walk away thinking they're fine.

-Get evaluated immediately and request the incident report through FOIL if the agency hasn't provided it.
-Station cameras capture everything, but footage gets overwritten fast.
-Schwartzapfel Holbrook knows which forms to file with which agency, because confusing LIRR procedures with subway claims kills cases before they start.
+Get evaluated by a health professional immediately and request the incident report if the agency hasn't provided it.
+Station cameras may have captured everything, but footage gets overwritten fast.
+Schwartzapfel Holbrook knows which forms to file with which agency, and FOIL (Freedom Of Information Law) requests can be difficult to navigate.

 Bus route numbers and vehicle identification matter more than driver names.
-The MTA's internal investigation depends on precise trip details, document the bus number, route, and exact time.
-Your Notice of Claim under General Municipal Law § 50-e has a 90-day deadline, and vague accident descriptions kill claims against government entities.
+The MTA's internal investigation depends on precise trip details; document the bus number, route, and exact time.
+Your Notice of Claim under General Municipal Law § 50-e has a 90-day deadline, and vague accident descriptions can produce a problem.

 Photograph mechanical defects immediately.
-Broken handrails, faulty wheelchair lifts, or worn steps disappear after maintenance visits.
-Station accidents need hazard documentation before cleaning crews arrive, wet floors, broken tiles, or malfunctioning escalators that the MTA claims they didn't know about.
+Broken handrails, faulty wheelchair lifts, or worn steps can disappear after maintenance visits.
+Capturing the hazard documentation before cleaning and maintenance crews arrive preserve the evidence.

 Transit cameras capture different angles than car crashes.
-Note MTA employee witnesses separately from passengers, their statements carry more weight in common carrier liability cases.
 Don't assume police will respond; many subway incidents don't generate automatic reports.
 Request the conductor's name and any announcements they made before the accident.

 Government transit accidents create unique evidence problems.
 Bus operators often file incident reports claiming passenger error, "sudden stop caused fall" or "passenger wasn't holding on."
 The MTA has ninety days to receive your Notice of Claim, so documentation timing matters.